jerry153fish/jerry153fish.github.io/_posts/2018-02-16-DotNet-Study-Note-2-EF.md

 HasColumnType()	| Configures the data type of the corresponding column in the database for the property.
 HasColumnName()	| Configures the corresponding column name in the database for the property.
 IsConcurrencyToken()	| Configures the property to be used as an optimistic concurrency token.

+**Ps**: The above are the cheat sheet for EF, there are several mutation for EF Core eg: HasOne

 ### Reference